 Sometimes soothing your dog's dry skin is best done by topical treatments.
 Topical moisturizers like Vet's Best Conditioning Spray can reduce the winter itch and prevent your dog from licking or scratching the affected areas raw.

-If you’re looking for instant relief and want to try a DIY dry skin treatment at home, there are natural remedies you can use.
-Coconut oil, pure Aloe Vera, and even apple cider vinegar dilutions can help to eliminate the winter itch caused by dry skin.
+If you're looking for instant relief and want to try a DIY dry skin treatment at home, there are natural remedies you can use.
+Coconut oil, pure Aloe Vera, and even apple cider vinegar dilutions can help to eliminate the winter itch caused by flaky skin.

-Treating Your Dog’s Dry Skin
+Treating Dry Skin on Dogs

 Frequently Asked Questions